 ENVIRONMENTALLY-FRIENDLY ENGINE

-The Environmentally-friendly Engine Research Group is conducting researches for analysis of phenomena by simulations and spray combustion measurement.
-We are aiming at reducing the fuel consumption of the engine and harmful substances in exhaust gas emitted from it by understanding the physical phenomena related to the engine.
+This group is conducting research on the analysis of phenomena by simulations and spray combustion measurement.
+This group aims to reduce the fuel consumption of the engine and harmful substances in exhaust gas emitted from it by understanding the physical phenomena related to the engine.

-The rapid compression machine (RCM, Fig.1) is mainly used for the experiment.
-This device can control the temperature, pressure of the intake gas.
-In addition, the intake gas compositions can be controlled (components of gas fuel premixture and their concentrations, CO2 and O2 concentrations, and so on).
+The rapid compression machine (RCM, Fig.1) is primally used for the experiment.
+This device can control the temperature and pressure of the intake gas.
+In addition, it can adjust the intake gas compositions (components of gas fuel premixture and their concentrations, CO2 and O2 concentrations, and so on).
 In other words, RCM can support various atmospheric conditions.
-Furthermore, with RCM, we can measure various items; visualization image of premixed combustion and diesel spray combustion (shadow graph, two-color method, radical spectroscopic measurement, etc.); exhaust gas concentrations (NOx, O2, CO2, CO, soot, HC, etc.), and wall heat flux.
+Furthermore, with RCM, this group can measure a variety of items, visualization images of premixed combustion and diesel spray combustion (shadowgraph, two-color method, radical spectroscopic measurement, etc.), exhaust gas concentrations (NOx, O2, CO2, CO, soot, HC, etc.), and wall heat flux.

 Fig.1 Rapid Compression Machine